Consoles

 Operator Console Settings

-The Consoles settings are grouped in tabs.
+The Consoles settings are grouped in the following tabs:

 Settings

-The administrator can configure the following settings:
+Under the Settings tab you can configure the following settings:

 Setting |